|Base Year Market Size

-Positive Train Control Market is reaching its maturity stage where many countries have already installed PTC system.
+Positive Train Control Market is reaching its maturity stage where many countries have already installed PTC systems.
 While there is still research and development work going on, alternatives such as Communication-based train control and integrated train control have been making headways into the train control and management system market.

 With increased emphasis on greenhouse gas emissions, sustainability, and environmental impact, governments focus on developing metros and high-speed rail networks.
 Many countries have substantially increased their budget to build up rail networks and enhance the train management system using PTC.

 Counties such as India and Vietnam are aggressively developing their metro and high-speed rail network, trying to catch up with the developmental work that developed countries such as the U.S., Japan, China, and Europe have been doing.

 Electric multiple units is another segment that is expected to make headway in the PTC market.

 A rapid increase in urbanization, a heavy influx of migrants, and the growing demand for public transport are key factors for market growth.
 As the urban population increases, governments are trying to focus on public transport where metros and high-speed rail have become significant.
 Urbanization has indeed created a need to connect cities to smaller cities and towns where railways are in a better position.
 Railway infrastructural development is anticipated to pave the path for the positive train control market to grow.